Overview

 C. Availability of Customized Services for Individual Clients

-Working with DBIA you have direct access to the principals of the firm, real people who know you and your
+Working with DBIA you have direct access to the principals of the firm.
+We have an important and unique

-Your portfolio and investment needs are treated with individual attention and care.
+relationship; you are not just an account number.
+Your portfolio and investment needs are treated with individual

 DBIA does not act as a custodian of client assets.
 Assets are always held at a custodian in the client’s name, and the